 10 miles with 2700′ elevation gain = 5 hrs plus 1.25 hrs, plus 15 minutes = 6.5 hrs

 …and the actual total hike duration was 6.25 hours.
 A pretty solid estimate.

 Winter Hiking Pace

 In winter, you’ll be dealing with icy terrain, plus snow on the ground — and potentially snowstorms.
 This will slow you down more than you expect.

 Take whatever time the formula above gave you and add at least 25% to the projected time.

 Make sure you have all the gear you need for your next hike.

 Improving Your Hiking Pace

 I don’t know about you, but I tend to start my hikes at way-too-fast a pace.
 I’m excited to get going!
-But it’s not a great strategy, especially on a long hike.
+But it’s not the best strategy, especially on a long hike.

-When I was distance running, I tended to start out too quickly, too.
-But I learned to rein it in in order to conserve energy for the second half of a 10k or a half-marathon.
+When I was distance running, I tended to start out too quickly there, too.
+But I learned to rein it in — in order to conserve energy for the second half of a 10k or a half-marathon.